top of page

 Flower cushion making.jpg

-Once dry, our fabrics have to be ironed to set the print.
-Then they are safe to wash without colour loss.
+Once dry, our fabrics have to be heat pressed to set the print and be safe to wash.

 If you want to learn how to do this yourself we run workshops for people of all levels of experience, head to our workshops section of the website to find out more.